wacncontent/CustomizeTool/output/articles/app-service-web/choose-web-site-cloud-service-vm.md

 Azure offers several ways to host web sites: [Azure Websites][], [Cloud Services][], and [Virtual Machines][].
 This article helps you understand the options and make the right choice for your web application.

 Azure Websites is the best choice for most web apps.
 Deployment and management are integrated into the platform, sites can scale quickly to handle high traffic loads, and the built-in load balancing and traffic manager provide high availability.
-You can move existing sites to Azure Websites easily with an [online migration tool](https://www.migratetoazure.net/), <!-- deleted by customization use an open-source app from the Web Application Gallery, --> or create a new site using the framework and tools of your choice.
+You can move existing sites to Azure Websites easily with an [online migration tool](https://www.migratetoazure.net/), use an open-source app from the Web Application Gallery, or create a new site using the framework and tools of your choice.
 The [WebJobs][] feature makes it easy to add background job processing to your Azure Websites web app.

 If you need more control over the web server environment, such as the ability to remote into your server or configure server startup tasks, Azure Cloud Services is typically the best option.